KvChaos/InventoryLambdaProject/README.md

-# A series of Lambda functions from the Pluralsight course:   AWS Developer: Lambda Deep Dive
+# A series of Lambda functions from the course:   Lambda Deep Dive

 The instructor implemented the logic in Python, but these implementations are in Node.js 8.10.